 Holiday pay, pay in lieu of notice, wages owing and bonus payments

-If these are due to you under your contract of employment, they don’t count as tax-free redundancy pay.
-So, tax and National Insurance contributions will be deducted as usual from these payments before you get them.
+Holiday pay is treated in the same way as wages, so, tax and National Insurance contributions will be deducted as usual from these payments before you get them.

 Avoid nasty shocks – work out the tax on your redundancy pay in advance